jaxxstorm/connecti/README.md

-# connectme
+# connecti

-`connectme` is a command line tool to quickly connect you to cloud infrastructure via [Tailscale](https://tailscale.com)
+`connecti` is a command line tool to quickly connect you to cloud infrastructure via [Tailscale](https://tailscale.com)

 ## About